 AGU requires that Supporting Information text, figures, all captions, and small tables be included in one PDF file.
-Large data tables, animations, sound files and other data files should be uploaded separately in their native format (preferably .xlsx or .csv for tables).
+Large data tables and other data files should be placed in appropriate data repositories following the guidelines for the Enabling FAIR Data Project (see FAQ’s here).
+These data sets should then be cited in the references.
 Supporting Information should not include discussion or key analysis.

 For the main file, authors should download and make use of our Supporting Information template, available in Microsoft Word and LaTeX on our Checklists and Templates page.
 Please upload the final PDF, not the original source version (Word or LaTeX), when submitting your template file.
 An example of a completed template is here.

 Supporting information files should be submitted to AGU using the GEMS system at the time of manuscript submission.
 Please use the Supporting Information template for text, small tables, captions, and figures and convert this to a PDF.
 Please see the information above for more information on referencing data in AGU publications.